 Prostrate Pigweed Identification

 Prostrate pigweed grows in a circular form with low-growing stems coming from a central spot so it looks like a spider web.
-The radial stems are reddish-purple and can grow more than a foot long.
-The leaves on prostrate pigweed are about a half inch long and are oval shape.
+The radial stems are reddish purple and can grow more than a foot (31 cm.) long.
+The leaves on prostrate pigweed are about a half inch (1 cm.) long and oval shaped.

 Prostrate Pigweed Control

 As with many weeds, the best way for controlling prostrate pigweed is to keep it from growing in your yard in the first place.
 This plant grows best in sandy soil and is commonly found in bare, sandy spots like riverbanks and near roads.
-If you find that you have problems with prostrate pigweed, this is an indication that you have sandy soil.
+If you find that you have problems with prostrate pigweed, it’s an indication that you have sandy soil.
 Improving the sandy soil will help get rid of prostrate pigweed or keep them from growing to begin with.

 This plant is an annual, but its seeds are very resilient and can live 20 years before they need to germinate.
 This means that total prostrate pigweed removal can be a long process.
 You need to remain persistent when controlling prostrate pigweed.

 The nice thing about prostrate pigweed is that it grows in a shape that makes it very easy to hand pull the plants.
 Firmly grab the center of the prostrate pigweed plant and pull out the central stem with as much of the root as possible.
 The entire plant should come away.
 It is best to keep a sharp eye out for the plant in spring and pull it as soon as possible — before it develops seeds.
 When you get rid of prostrate pigweed before it goes to seed, you reduce its ability to come back in future years.